Jung-Eun Kim

 Available Positions

 I am looking for genuinely motivated PhD students.
-If you are interested in working with me for a PhD program, please contact me with your CV and mention your research interests and experiences.
+If you are interested in working with me for a PhD program, please contact me with your CV and mention your research interests and experiences with regard to mine.

 Media Coverage